microsoft/vscode-docs/docs/languages/javascript.md

 VS Code supports **JSX** and **React Native**.
 You will get IntelliSense for **React/JSX** and **React Native** from automatically downloaded type declaration (typings) files from the [npmjs](https://www.npmjs.com) type declaration file repository.
 Additionally, you can install the popular [React Native extension](https://marketplace.visualstudio.com/items?itemName=vsmobile.vscode-react-native) from  the Marketplace.

 To enable ES6 import statements for **React Native**, you need to set the `allowSyntheticDefaultImports` compiler option to `true`.
 This tells the compiler to create synthetic default members and you get IntelliSense. **React Native** uses **Babel** behind the scenes to create the proper run-time code with default members.
-If you also want to do debugging of **React Native** code then you can install the [React Native Extension](https://marketplace.visualstudio.com/items?itemName=vsmobile.vscode-react-native).
+If you also want to do debugging of **React Native** code, you can install the [React Native Extension](https://marketplace.visualstudio.com/items?itemName=vsmobile.vscode-react-native).

 ### IntelliSense is not working for external libraries

-`Automatic Type Acquisition` works for dependencies downloaded by npm (specified in `package.json`), Bower (specified in `bower.json`), and for many of the most common libraries listed in your folder structure (i.e. `jquery-3.1.1.min.js`).
+`Automatic Type Acquisition` works for dependencies downloaded by npm (specified in `package.json`), Bower (specified in `bower.json`), and for many of the most common libraries listed in your folder structure (for example `jquery-3.1.1.min.js`).

 **ES6 Style imports are not working.**